dat-ecosystem-archive/docs/docs/learn-more-terms.md

 ### Hypercore

 [Hypercore](https://github.com/mafintosh/hypercore) is a protocol and network for distributing and replicating feeds of binary data.
 This creates an efficient gossip network where latency is reduced to a minimum.
 Hypercore is an eventually consistent, highly available, partition tolerant system.

+### Bootstrapping

+In order to discover peers in a P2P network, you must first discover some initial peers to connect to.
+This is know as Bootstrapping and is done by Dat whenever you load into a swarm.
+The default bootstrap IPs that Dat uses can be found in the [dat-swarm-defaults](https://github.com/datproject/dat-swarm-defaults/blob/master/index.js) module.